 progressive relaxation helps to counter negative physical symptoms of

-If what you are looking for is simply, effective coping skills for stress reduction, keep it simple:
+If what you are looking for are simple, effective coping skills for stress reduction, keep it simple:

 Using daily positive affirmations, and other mind power techniques can help you break the worry habit and begin thinking more positively.
 Positive thinking has been proven to reduce hypertension and heart disease.
 Bottom line is if you feel happier and less worried, you will experience less stress and feel better.